GeorgeHernandez/GeorgeHernandez/Courage/BladeAnatomy.md

   - Guards, armor, and such were banned by colonizers.
 - A **Bolster** is a piece that joins the handle to the blade/guard.
 A bolster may serve as a finger guard, as well as adding weight and balance to a knife.
   - On Japanese swords the guard consists of a *Habaki* ferrule cap, a  *Seppa* spacer, the *Tsuba* a small circular guard, and another *Seppa* spacer.
-- A **[Crossguard](https://en.wikipedia.org/wiki/Crossguard)** can be as simple as a bar that is perpendicular to grip and sword.
+- A **[Crossguard](https://en.wikipedia.org/wiki/Crossguard)** (Crossbar) can be as simple as a bar that is perpendicular to grip and sword.
   - A **Quillon** is a bar on either side of the blade, i.e. a sword may have 0..2 quillons.
 - Guards came in various complexities beyond a simple crossguard:
   - A **Nagel** ("nail") is like a mini-crossguard on the dorsal flat side, i.e. perpendicular to the cross, common on German [Messers](https://en.wikipedia.org/wiki/Messer_(sword).
-  - Knuckle Guards, Finger Guards, Side Rings, Plates, Cups, etc. for Swept-Hilt and Cup Hilt [Rapiers](https://en.wikipedia.org/wiki/Rapier) and other swords.
+  - Knuckle Guards, Finger Guards, Side Rings, Curved Plates, Cups, etc. for Swept-Hilt and Cup Hilt [Rapiers](https://en.wikipedia.org/wiki/Rapier) and other swords.
 - **[Basket-Hilted Swords](https://en.wikipedia.org/wiki/Basket-hilted_sword)** have the hand fully encased.
 E.g. The Schiavona or Scottish Broadsword.

 ### Blade